Why Do We Need Vitamin D?

 If you’re deficient in Vitamin D (your doctor can identify this through a simple blood test), supplements are available.
 Always speak to a medical professional before taking supplements because too much Vitamin D can be as harmful as too little.
 An excess of Vitamin D will lead to too much calcium absorption which can cause heart disease.

-Vitamin D is essential to help your body function at its best; if you think you might be deficient, arrange an appointment with a healthcare professional who can confirm this through a simple blood test and offer advice on how you can rectify the deficiency quickly and safely.
+So you see now that Vitamin D is essential to help your body function at its best; if you think you might be deficient, arrange an appointment with a healthcare professional who can confirm this through a simple blood test and offer advice on how you can rectify the deficiency quickly and safely.